zimmski/tirion/README.md

 bin/tirion-server -importPath github.com/zimmski/tirion/tirion-server -srcPath share/
 ```

 This will display logging information like errors directly into your terminal.
 To test the server open [http://localhost:9000](http://localhost:9000) with your local browser.
 This should display the Tirion UI home screen with an empty program list and there should be no errors nor warnings in your terminal.
-If everything is ok, you can interrupt the server and start a new server in production mode with the follow command:
+If everything is OK, you can interrupt the server and start a new server in production mode with the follow command:

 ```bash
 bin/tirion-server -runMode prod -importPath github.com/zimmski/tirion/tirion-server -srcPath share/